Roko's basilisk: Pascal's wager

-Prisoner's dilemma

-The prisoner's dilemma describes a situation where two people gain more from betraying the other, even though cooperation would benefit them both in the long run.
-In Roko's basilisk, two AIs attempting to establish themselves in the past would be forced into this situation, due to them likely being equally powerful.
-Human agents attempting to establish AI fastest would be forced into a similar situation.
-They would each be aware of the benefit of betraying each other - the only way for one to have power, or safety - but would be forced to cooperate while knowing they would betray each other.

 Newcomb's paradox

 Newcomb's paradox, created by physicist William Newcomb in 1960, describes a "predictor" who is aware of what will occur in the future.
 When a player is asked to choose between two boxes, the first containing £1000 and the second either containing £1,000,000 or nothing, the super-intelligent predictor already knows what the player will do.
 As such, the contents of box B varies depending on what the player does; the paradox lies in whether the being is really super-intelligent.
-Roko's basilisk functions in a similar manner to this problem - one can take the risk of doing nothing, or assist in creating the basilisk itself.
+Roko's basilisk functions in a similar manner to this problem – one can take the risk of doing nothing, or assist in creating the basilisk itself.
 Assisting the basilisk may either lead to nothing or the reward of not being punished by it, but it varies depending on whether one believes in the basilisk and if it ever comes to be at all.

 Implicit religion

 Implicit religion refers to people's commitments taking a religious form.
 Since the basilisk would hypothetically force anyone who did not assist in creating it to devote their life to it, the basilisk is an example of this concept.
-Others have taken it further, such as former Slate columnist David Auerbach, who stated that the singularity and the basilisk "brings about the equivalent of God itself."
+Others have taken this idea further, such as former Slate columnist David Auerbach, who stated that the singularity and the basilisk "brings about the equivalent of God itself."